david-cortes/cmfrec/README.md

 * For the explicit-feedback model, can automatically add implicit features (created from the same "X" data).
 * Can be used for cold-start recommendations (when using side information).
 * Supports user and item biases in the explicit-feedback models (these are not just pre-estimated beforehand as in other software).
+* Can fit models with non-negativity constraints on the factors.
 * Provides an API for top-N recommended lists and for calculating latent factors from new data.
 * Can work with both sparse and dense matrices for each input (e.g. can also be used as a general missing-value imputer for 2-d data), and can work efficiently with a mix of dense and sparse inputs.
 * Can produce factorizations for variations of the problem such as sparse inputs with missing-as-zero instead of missing-as-unknown (e.g. when used for dimensionality reduction).